Communication, Culture & Media

 After completing the core requirements and a sequence of seminars, students take a minimum of 10 additional courses from existing graduate level lecture courses (depending on their interests and research needs).
 Students may take up to two graduate courses (six credits) outside the department.
 Additional credits to meet the 90 credit requirement come from independent study and dissertation credits.

 Sample Plan of Study

-The PhD in Communication, Culture and Media has an application submission deadline of December 15th, and admits about three students each fall.
+The application deadline for the PhD in Communication, Culture and Media is December 1, and admits about three students each fall.
 As a small program, students work closely with faculty and serve as research or teaching assistants as part of their training.

 There are three qualifying exams, which must be successfully completed in order to progress in the PhD program, and move to the PhD Candidate status: Content Exam, Theory Exam, and Methods Exam.
 The Content Exam is developed over six months between the PhD student and the faculty advisor, either June to December or December to June, depending on the date of the exam.
 The Theory and Methods Exams are completed in-person, in 3-hour time blocks, according to the exam scheduled below.
 Please note: the Theory Exam question is developed between the PhD student and the faculty advisor.
 The Theory Exam question must be submitted to the Exam Committee for approval no later than two months before the exam date.

 - Theory Exam: In-person, Friday of Week 10 of the spring term

 - Content Exam: Due via email, Sunday of Week 10 of the spring term